wpjwegman/tournament-organizer-system/documents/docs/domains/identity/role/specialization.md

+---
+tags:
+- identity
+- role
+- specialization
+- template-entity
+- variation
+---

-# **Specialization** (Data Model - Template Entity)
+# Specialization (Template Entity)

-## **Introduction**
+## Introduction

 A **Specialization** Entity Template defines a reusable blueprint for a specific variation or specialization of a role within the tournament system.
 It allows for creating more specific versions of base roles, such as "Senior Referee" or "Junior Coach".

 As a Template Entity, it possesses a unique identity and lifecycle, managed according to the [Base Entity](../../foundation/base_entity.md).
 When used, its definition is typically **copied** into the target context, allowing for potential minor modifications or annotations without altering the original template.

 It inherits properties from the [Base Entity](../../foundation/base_entity.md).